david-garza/kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date](/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-Using countifs(), the campaigns were parsed into $5,000 bin sizes and further parsed and counted by successful, failed, or canceled.
+Using COUNTIFS(), the campaigns were parsed into $5,000 bin sizes and further parsed and counted by successful, failed, or canceled.

-The counts of successful, failed, and canceled were then used to compute the percentage of successful, failed, and canceled used the total count within each $5,000 bin.
+The counts of successful, failed, and canceled were then used to compute the percentage of successful, failed, and canceled.
+Percentages were computed using the total counts within each $5,000 bin.

 A line chart was then created using the percentages with $5,000 bins along the x-axis.